Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Introduction

-\upskip \sub{Fredholm operators and operators with compact resolvent.} Similar to the bounded case, a regular operator is called Fredholm if its image is closed and its kernel and cokernel are finite-dimensional.
-We denote by $\BF(H)$ and $\RF(H)$ the subsets of $\B(H)$ and $\Reg(H)$ respectively consisting of Fredholm operators.
+\upskip \sub{Fredholm operators and operators with compact resolvent.} Similar to the bounded case, a regular operator is called Fredholm if its range is closed and its kernel and cokernel are finite-dimensional.
+We denote by $\BF(H)$, resp. $\RF(H)$ the subset of $\B(H)$, resp. $\Reg(H)$ consisting of Fredholm operators.

-A regular operator is said to have \textit{compact resolvent} if both $(1+A^*A)\inv$ and $(1+AA^*)\inv$ are compact operators\footnote{If the resolvent set of $A$ is non-empty, then this definition agrees with the usual sense of the words \q{compact resolvent}: $(A-\lambda)\inv$ is compact for every $\lambda\in\Res(A)$.
-However, a regular operator may have an empty resolvent set; the definition we use covers such operators as well.}.
+A regular operator is said to have \emph{compact resolvent} if both $(1+A^*A)\inv$ and $(1+AA^*)\inv$ are compact operators\footnote{ If the resolvent set of $A$ is non-empty, then this definition agrees with the usual sense of the words \q{compact resolvent}: $(A-\lambda)\inv$ is compact for every $\lambda\in\Res(A)$.
+However, a regular operator may have an empty resolvent set; the definition we use covers such operators as well. }.
+Every operator with compact resolvent is Fredholm.
 We denote by $\RK(H)$ the subset of $\Reg(H)$ consisting of regular operators with compact resolvents,